 We book en suite rooms as standard.
 If there are no en suite rooms available in an overnight location, we may book a room with shared facilities, but we would always inform you in advance if this was the case.

 If you would prefer a little extra luxury whilst walking the West Highland Way you can upgrade to our hotel accommodation option.
 For this option we use a selection of country hotels, luxury bed and breakfasts and country inns of character.

 We will always try and accommodate you at the locations detailed in your itinerary.
-Occasionally, because of limited availability, we may have to accommodate you at an alternative location.
-In the unlikely event that we have to accommodate you elsewhere we will advise you of this before confirming your booking and arrange transfers to and from your overnight accommodation at our expense.
+Occasionally, because of limited availability, there is the option to be accommodated at an alternative location.
+In the unlikely event that we have to accommodate you elsewhere, we will advise you of this before confirming your booking.
+You shall have the option to change your dates or we can arrange transfers to and from an alternative overnight accommodation and a supplement will be payable.